 - National Center for Missing and Exploited Children

 - National Academy of Emergency Dispatch - Emergency Medical Dispatch and Emergency Fire Dispatch- 24 hours

 - CPR - 4 hours

-- Association of Public Safety Communications Officials, International (APCO) Basic Telecommunicator - 40 hours
+- Association of Public Safety Communications Officials, International Basic Telecommunicator - 40 hours

-- National Crime Information Center (NCIC) - 16 hours
+- National Crime Information Center - 16 hours

-- Federal Emergency Management Agency – Incident Command Systems (FEMA ICS) – 4 hours
+- Federal Emergency Management Agency – Incident Command Systems – 4 hours

-- Federal Emergency Management Agency – National Incident Management Systems (FEMA NIMS) – 4 hours
+- Federal Emergency Management Agency – National Incident Management Systems – 4 hours

-Daily Quizzes, Exercises, Practical Exercise, Comprehensive Final Exam (question & answer and practical).
+There are also daily quizzes, exercises, practical exercise, and a comprehensive final exam (question and answer and practical).
 Employees must maintain an 85% average throughout the classroom training and pass the final exam with a score of 85 on both the written and practical portions of the exam.

 The next step is three months of on-the-job training rotating shifts and Daily Observation Reports.
 Trainees must maintain two weeks of consistently standard evaluations to be released from training.
 We have established a standard number of hours in which trainees are required to achieve within each month/discipline of training.

 Call taker Trainees: 336 hours.
 98 hours of phone training and 14 hours of MSV training each month for three months.